netomantonio/matrix-protocol/ZWF_ZION_WORKFLOW_FRAMEWORK.md

 ## ⚖️ STATE INVARIANTS (FORMAL)

-To ensure robust and deterministic execution, each ZWF state must meet conceptual invariants that can be implemented by durable engines:
+To ensure robust and deterministic execution, each ZWF state can implement conceptual invariants that can be implemented by durable engines:

 ### 📋 **Invariants per State**